ECMAScript2/es2-to-es3/README.md

 # es2 to es3

-Polyfills of built-in objects and built-in methods to run IE6 and later code in early DHTML browsers.
+Polyfills of built-in objects and methods to run IE6 and later code in early DHTML browsers.

 And, tool to add the required polyfills to your code.